tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.ksqlDb/Wiki.md

 ```

 ### Dynamic - calling not supported ksqldb functions (v0.3.0)
 Some of the ksqldb functions have not been implemented yet.
-This can be circumvented by calling K.Functions.Dynamic with the appropriate function call and its paramaters.
+This can be circumvented by calling K.Functions.Dynamic with the appropriate function call and its parameters.
 The type of the column value is set with C# **as** operator.
 ```C#
 using Kafka.DotNet.ksqlDB.KSql.Query.Functions;